btrask/zzdbg/README.md

 ### Is it really a debugger if it doesn't support breakpoints?
 Well, it supports console.log()...

-Breakpoints might be possible in the future using something like [JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter) or [Acorn](https://github.com/acornjs/acorn).
-However, a bookmarklet-based debugger has the limitation of not necessarily being able to see all of the page's code.
-The problem is, any code that could possibly call the function where the breakpoint is set also needs to be interpreted/instrumented.
+Unfortunately, it seems nearly impossible to support breakpoints from within a page, simply because it can't reliably get all JS code across origins.
+Any code that could possibly call the function where the breakpoint is set also needs to be instrumented or interpreted.

 ### Known issues
 Some pages have strict Content-Security-Policy settings that block bookmarklets entirely (which I consider a browser bug).
 Aside from that, zzdbg does a pretty good job working within browsers' security rules.
 On pages where `eval` is blocked, there is an "eval2" substitute, but it is more limited.
 If you want to edit a cross-origin script, just run zzdbg again in the new window and it will link up with the main document.